PLDem/boggle/README.md

 boggle
 ======

 An ASCII version of the popular board game.
-It is run in the terminal and programmed in Java.
+It is executed in the terminal and programmed in Java.

 This program was written for the Data Structures class, which I am currently taking, in order to explore the use of the map abstract data type.